Aceinna/docs_openrtk/setup-OpenRTK.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~~~~~~~~~
-1. **SAVE BEFORE DEVELOPMENT START**: it's strongly recommended to save your factory OpenRTK330 module system image file to a binary file to be able to recover the whole system if something unexpected happened!
+I. **SAVE BEFORE DEVELOPMENT START**: it's strongly recommended to save your factory OpenRTK330 module system image file to a binary file to be able to recover the whole system if something unexpected happened!
 Especially, if the system bootloader and IMU calibration tables are damaged, OpenRTK330 will not work properly.

  - Save system image